How to Evaluate GenAI Use Case Feasibility Before You Build

 The feasibility question is not “does the model make errors?” (it does) but “is the error rate acceptable for this use case, given the cost and risk of each error?”

-A marketing team using GenAI to draft social media posts can tolerate a 10–15% revision rate — the posts are reviewed before publication, and revisions are low-cost.
-A medical information system that generates patient-facing health guidance cannot tolerate a 1% hallucination rate — the consequence of an incorrect medical statement is a liability event.
+A marketing team using GenAI to draft social media posts can tolerate a 10–15% revision rate — in our experience, the posts are reviewed before publication, and revisions are low-cost.
+A medical information system that generates patient-facing health guidance cannot tolerate a 1% hallucination rate (an observed pattern across our GenAI engagements, not a benchmarked industry rate) — the consequence of an incorrect medical statement is a liability event.

 The accuracy tolerance determines whether the use case is feasible with current model capabilities.
 The predictable failure patterns of GenAI projects illustrate what happens when this tolerance is not assessed upfront — whether it requires human-in-the-loop review (which changes the cost model), or whether it is infeasible until model reliability improves.